Health and Fitness

 Stay active

-Just because it’s raining or cold outside, it doesn’t mean you can’t stay active!
+Just because it's raining or cold outside, it doesn't mean you can't stay active.
 (Sorry!)

-Bad weather is no excuse – there are lots of exercises you can do inside (even doing the housework can give you a great workout).
-You could also try a yoga class, buy a skipping rope, visit the gym, or grab your umbrella and raincoat and go for a walk (your dog isn’t going to walk itself!).
+There are lots of exercises you can do inside (even doing the housework can give you a great workout).
+You could also try a yoga class, buy a skipping rope, visit the gym, or grab your umbrella and raincoat and go for a walk (your dog isn't going to walk itself!).

 Why yoga is good for you